Cream of Mushroom Soup

 Instructions

-- In a large stockpot, heat oil to medium and add onions; cook 5 minutes
+- In a large stockpot, heat oil to medium and add onions; cook 5 minutes2 tablespoons unsalted butter, 1 cup yellow onion

-- Add mushrooms to the onions and oil; combine well and cook for 5 minutes
+- Add processed mushrooms to the onions and oil; combine well and cook for 5 minutes

-- Add broth, sugar, sherry; bring to boil for 5 minutes; reduce heat to medium low
+- Add broth, sugar, sherry; bring to boil for 5 minutes; reduce heat to medium low; add remaining sliced mushrooms and thyme (about 4 sprigs)32 ounces broth, 3 tablespoons granulated sugar, 3 tablespoons sherry (dry), 1 package fresh thyme

-- Reduce heat to low and add heavy cream; combine well; cover and cook for 15 minutes
+- Reduce heat to low and add room temperature heavy cream; combine well; cover and cook for 15 minutes1½ cups heavy cream room temperature

-- Taste for salt and pepper; adjust seasonings to taste; remove thyme sprigs
+- Taste for salt and pepper; adjust seasonings to taste; remove thyme sprigssalt and ground white pepper to taste

-- If you want a thicker soup, add slurry now; bring soup to boil; stir in slurry and allow soup to cook another 5 minutes or until it reaches desired thickness; (If you want it even thicker, add another slurry to the mixture)
+- If you want a thicker soup, add a slurry now; bring soup to boil; combine cornstarch and water in a measuring cup; whisk until there are no lumps.
+Stir in the slurry and allow soup to cook another 5 minutes or until it reaches desired thickness; (If you want it even thicker, add another slurry to the mixture)¾ cup water, 2 tablespoons cornstarch

 - Once soup has reached desired consistency, plate and garnish with thyme